cconklin/tester/README.md

 * 1 => Fail
 * 2 => Skip

-Any other returncodes are currently reported as failing, though this is subject to change.
+Any other returncodes will report as an error.

 ### Appearance when run

-When run on the console, characters will appear corresponding to the status of the test.
+When run on the console using the default formatter, characters will appear corresponding to the status of the test.

 * Pass => . (green if colors are enabled)
 * Fail => F (red if colors are enabled)